SDU-eScience/UCloud/docs/developer-guide/orchestration/storage/filecollections.md

 NOTE(Dan, 01/09/2022): For backwards compatibility, this is true by default, however, this will likely change to false in a later release.
-Providers should explicltly declare support for this endpoint for the time being.
+Providers should explicitly declare support for this endpoint for the time being.

 </details>